themesberg/tailwind-angular-starter/README.md

 ### JavaScript API

-Alternatively to the data attributes strategy you can also choose to programatically set up the interactivity by directly importing the components from Flowbite and use the methods and options described in the documentation of Flowbite at the end of each page.
+Alternatively to the data attributes strategy you can also choose to programmatically set up the interactivity by directly importing the components from Flowbite and use the methods and options described in the documentation of Flowbite at the end of each page.

 For example, here's how you can set up a carousel component directly with JavaScript: